 Sometimes you can visibly recognize damage.
 The housing may have a small crack or fuel may be leaking from the seams when a pump is bad.

-Other times you will have to test fuel flow to determine if the fault of your Walker lawn mower’s starting problem is the due to a bad fuel pump.
+Other times you will have to test fuel flow to determine if the fault of your Walker lawn mower’s starting problem is due to a bad fuel pump.

 While there are different types of fuel pumps, most lawn mowers use vacuum fuel pumps.
 You may also find electric or electronic fuel pumps as well.